NUbots/NULearning/cpp/moderncpp.md

 pass a reference to the pointed to object as a parameter.
 The object that gains temporary access and should assume that the object is freed after the function has returned.

-Webots uses raw pointers to loan objects to us, which is why we do not use smart pointers with webots code.

 ``` cpp
 #include <memory>